 - You have now the most severe form of burnout.

-When you begin to walk the Road of Burnout, it might seem normal to feel that way.
+When you begin to walk the Burnout Road, it might seem normal to feel that way.
 You don’t really want to go to work every day, but whatever, you need to pay the bills.
-This is even more true if you’re a beginner who has tendency to put every faults on yourself.
+This will be worst if you’re a beginner who has tendency to put every faults on yourself.

 Remember: more you’ll walk along the Burnout Road, more you’ll have difficulty to come back to your normal mental state.